Notice of Privacy Practices

 Right to Request an Amendment.

-If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+If you feel that the medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for us.
+To request an amendment, your request must be made in writing and submitted to the Privacy Officer at Four Oaks.
+In addition, you must provide a reason that supports your request.
+We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
+In addition, we may deny your request if you ask us to amend information that:

-• Was not created by us, unless the person or entity that created the information is no longer available to make that amendment;
+• was not created by us, unless the person or entity that created the information is no longer available to make that amendment;

-• Is not part of the medical information kept by us
+• is not part of the medical information kept by us;

-• Is not part of the information which you would be permitted to inspect and copy; or
+• is not part of the information which you would be permitted to inspect and copy; or

-• Is accurate and complete.
+• is accurate and complete.

 Right to an Accounting of Disclosures.